About Artist Rachel Newling

-Rachel Newling is an established Australian artist, specializing in hand coloured & reduction linocuts, mixed media engraving & drawings.
+Rachel Newling is an established Australian artist, specialising in hand coloured limited edition Linocuts, reduction linocuts, limited edition engravings & unique drawings.

 I was born in Gloucestershire U.K. moving to near Padstow in Cornwall when I was four years old.
 I attended Art School in London and lived there for several years then spent some time travelling before moving to Australia permanently in 1982.
 I lived and worked near Avalon on Sydney's Northern Beaches for over 30 years and recently relocated to Noosa on the Queensland Sunshine Coast.

 There is a strong tradition of printmaking in Australia, there were many prominent female artist in the first half of the 20th century who's work I was particularly inspired by when starting out to try linocut printmaking myself in the early 1980's.

 More recently I have also been making engravings and doing more drawing.
 There are 2 galleries of engravings on the site and 4 galleries of drawings.

 About the work